 Schweinitz Sunflower Facts

-- Most notably, the dazzling plant with the hard to pronounce name, the Schweinitz Sunflower is an extremely rare variety of sunflower.
-Further, it also possesses an extremely limited habitat range.
+- Most notably, the dazzling plant with the hard to pronounce name, the Schweinitz’s Sunflower remains an extremely rare variety of sunflower.
+Truly regrettably, this magnificent species also possesses an extremely limited habitat range.

-- Quite understandably, the United States Forest Service currently lists the plant as Endangered.
+- Quite understandably, the United States Forest Service places the species on its list of species to watch.
+In fact, it currently lists the plant as Endangered.
 As a result, however, the species has full protection by both local and federal law.

-- Furthermore, only 90 populations of the lovely sunflower currently exist.
+- Furthermore, to the knowledge of researchers, only 90 populations of the lovely sunflower currently exist.
 In addition, these all contain scant numbers of individual plants.
-In fact, these average fewer than 40 individual flowers each.
+That’s because these average fewer than 40 individual flowers each.

-- This beautiful plant also bears the name of the individual who discovered it.
-That individual was Lewis David von Schweinitz.
-He was a local clergyman and botanist (1780-1834).
+- In addition this beautiful plant also bears the name of the individual who responsible for its discovery.
+That fortunate individual was Lewis David von Schweinitz.
+He happened to be a local clergyman and botanist (1780-1834).

-- Sadly, it now finds itself in a perilous situation, facing several threats.
+- Sadly, the Schweinitz’s Sunflower now finds itself in a perilous situation, facing several threats.
 Finally, the greatest threats to its continued existence appear to be habitat loss and competition from invasive species.

-Firstly, the gorgeous Schweinitz Sunflower ranks a member of the Aster family.
-This family also contains more than 26,000 other species.
-Also, like many related plants, it evolved as a perennial species.
+Firstly, the gorgeous Schweinitz’s Sunflower qualifies a member of the impressive Aster Family.
+This family also contains more than 26,000 other species, besides it.
+Also, like many related plants, this flora evolved as a perennial species.

-Further, its stems average an amazing 6.5 ft (2 m) in length.
+Further, its stems attain an incredible size.
+That’s because they average an amazing 6.5 ft (2 m) in length.
 But, some occasionally attain heights of as much as 16 ft (4.8 m).
 Unlike most varieties of sunflower, however, the blooms remain relatively small in size.

 Uniquely, the long stems actually display a deep purple color, which many consider extraordinary.
 The leaves grow thick and quite stiff and grow arranged in pairs.
 Meanwhile, the surface has a rough texture These also develop covered in numerous small spines.

-Additionally, the relatively small flowers show bright yellow in color.
-Each plant generally produces 3-6 of these flowers, but can produce more.
-Also, these plants typically bloom for 2-3 weeks, beginning in August.
+Additionally, the relatively small flowers of the Schweinitz’s Sunflower generally show bright yellow in color.
+Each remarkable plant also generally produces 3-6 of these flowers.
+However, each can, and sometimes does, produce more.
+Also, these plants typically bloom for 2-3 weeks, beginning in early to late August.